jamesukiyo/learning-notes/Learn JavaScript - Beginner.md

 console.log(groceries); // output: ['popcorn', 'bananas', 'coffee beans', 'rice', 'pasta', 'olive oil', 'salmon']
 ```

 `.slice()` is used to create a shallow copy of part or all of an array without modifying the original array.
-A shallow copy duplicates the contents of an object into a new instance by reference which is why changes to the copy are not reflected in the origi
+A shallow copy duplicates the contents of an object into a new instance by reference which is why changes to the copy are not reflected in the original.